kikonen/sprockets-babel/README.md

 ## Usage

+### Inline
-Default module defie logic is to use "inline".
+Default module define logic is to use "inline".
 However, that generates extra boilerplate on every file, which accumulates to be plenty with lot fo files.

+### AMD

 Using 'amd' allows to reduce boilerplate, but requires including "define.js" before es6 files in manifest.